 Each month you can make minimum payments on your credit cards – the lowest payment amount you are allowed to make every billing cycle.
 It may be tempting to end the month with a little extra cash in your hands, but is it worth the headache down the line?

 If you only make minimum payments on your credit cards, it can take years if not decades to pay off even a modest balance.
-And your credit card issuer or bank charges interest until your balance is fully paid off.
-In the end, the interest charges can be even higher than the original amount you charged.
-Even though paying the minimum is enough to get you by, there are better ways to pay.
+Why?
+Because your credit card issuer or bank charges interest until your balance is fully paid off.
+Even though paying the minimum is enough to get you by, this isn’t the path we want you going down in 2022.
 Here’s why…

 Table of Contents:

 What are credit card minimum payments?

 A credit card minimum payment is the lowest amount a lender or credit card issuer will accept monthly as payment.
 Although it is not required you pay off your balance in full each month, it is always a good idea because you’ll avoid accruing interest charges.